 As of 2016-17, graphing calculators are no longer required for UMTYMP.
 Most of our students prefer free tools such as Desmos or GeoGebra, both of which are available for computers, tablets and phones.

-We negotiate volume discounts for textbooks from publishers and pass them on to UMTYMP students at cost.
+We negotiate volume discounts for textbooks from publishers and pass them on to UMTYMP students at or below cost.
 Some students use old books from friends or siblings who have been in the program, or purchase used textbooks online.
+See policy on page 5 of the UMTYMP Handbook.
 Make sure to get the correct editions -- check the list of current textbooks.

 If you finish UMTYMP before finishing high school, we highly encourage you to continue taking math courses until you graduate.
 Math is like a foreign language; if you don't use it, you'll start to forget some of your hard-won knowledge!
 If you prefer the UMTYMP schedule (once per week, 4-6pm), consider taking UMTYMP Advanced Topics, which usually runs one semester each year.
 Ask our office about details.
 You can also take courses at the University (or other colleges) through PSEO, the Post-Secondary Enrollment Options program.